xBlade58/smart-meter-platform-page/specification/IoT.md

 - **Instantaneous Current (I) in Phase L3:** Current in phase L3 in amperes.
 - **Instantaneous Voltage (U) in Phase L3:** Voltage in phase L3 in volts.
 - **Timestamp:** Time at which the data was recorded.
+- **Smart Meter ID:** Sequence of alphanumeric characters identifying a Smart Meter.

 ## Information Flow

 Data is collected from the SmartMeter through the M-Bus interface, ensuring a reliable and standardized method of communication.

 ## Features

+- continuously reads energy attributes from a Smart Meter
+- long-term storage needed or temporary enough?

 ### Privacy Concerns